Lightstreamer/Lightstreamer-example-DynamoDB-adapter-kotlin/README.md

 <br>

-- server, that implements the ightstreamer in-process adapters based on the [Java In-Process Adapter API ](https://sdk.lightstreamer.com/ls-adapter-inprocess/7.3.1/api/index.html). in particular:
+- server, that implements the Lightstreamer in-process adapters based on the [Java In-Process Adapter API ](https://sdk.lightstreamer.com/ls-adapter-inprocess/7.3.1/api/index.html). in particular:
     - `DemoDepartureProvider.kt` implements the Data Adapter publishing the simulated flights information;
     - `DemoDataProvider.kt` implements the Data Adapter publishing the current time of the simulation;
     - `DemoMetadataProvider.kt` implements a very basic Metadata Adapter for the demo.